paazmaya/tozan/README.md

   -h, --help              Help and usage instructions -V, --version           Version number
-  -v, --verbose           Verbose output, will print which file is currently being processed -D, --database String   SQLite database to use - default: :memory:
+  -v, --verbose           Verbose output, will print more information of the process -D, --database String   SQLite database to use - default: :memory:
   -i, --ignore-dot-files  Ignore files and directories that begin with a dot